Kuthodaw Pagoda: Annexation and desecration

 After the annexation of Mandalay by the British in 1885, the walled city with Mandalay Palace became Fort Dufferin, and troops were billeted all around Mandalay Hill in the monasteries, temples and pagodas.
 They became off-limits to the public and Burmese were no longer allowed to visit their religious sites.
-One revenue surveyor called U Aung Ban then came up with the idea of appealing direct to Queen Victoria since she had promised to respect all religions practised by her subjects.
-To their amazement and great joy the British queen promptly ordered the withdrawal of all her troops from religious precincts in 1890.
+One revenue surveyor called U Aung Ban then came up with the idea of appealing directly to Queen Victoria since she had promised to respect all religions practised by her subjects.
+To their amazement and great joy, the British queen promptly ordered the withdrawal of all her troops from religious precincts in 1890.
 This however turned to great sadness when they found that the pagoda had been looted from the hti, left lying on the ground stripped of its bells, gold, silver, diamonds, rubies and other precious stones, down to the Italian marble tiles from its terraces.
 The zayats lay in utter ruin and the bricks had been used to build a road for the troops.
 All the brass bells from all the kyauksa gu stupas were gone, 9 on each making it 6570 in total.
 The gold ink from the letters as well as the sides and top of each marble slab had also disappeared.
-All the biloos along the corridors had lost their heads, and the marble eyes and claws from the masonry chinthes gone.
+All the biloos along the corridors had lost their heads, and the marble eyes and claws from the masonry chinthes were gone.

 Restoration

-a photo of Kuthodaw Pagoda in the 1870s.
+A photo of Kuthodaw Pagoda in the 1870s.

-In 1892, a committee of senior monks, members of the royal family and former officers of the king, including Atumashi Sayadaw (the Abbot of Atumashi Monastery), Kinwon Min Gyi U Kaung (chancellor), Hleithin Atwinwun (minister of the royal fleet), Yaunghwe Saopha Sir Saw Maung and Mobyè Sitkè (a general of the royal army), was formed to start restoration works with the help and donations from the families of the original donors according to custom and also from the public.
+In 1892, a committee of senior monks, members of the royal family and former officers of the king, including Atumashi Sayadaw (the Abbot of Atumashi Monastery), Kinwon Min Gyi U Kaung (chancellor), Hleithin Atwinwun (minister of the royal fleet), Yaunghwe Saopha Sir Saw Maung and Mobyè Sitkè (a general of the royal army), was formed to start restoration works with the help and donations from the families of the original donors, according to custom, and also from the public.

 It was the sitkè who asked permission from the senior monks to plant the hkayei star flower trees as well as some meze (Madhuca longifolia) trees.
 Gold letters were replaced with black ink which made it easier to read.
 The metal htis of the kyauksa gus were replaced with stone paid for by members of the royal family (155), former officers of the royal army (58), Shan Saophas and Myosas (102), and public donations (414).
 In 1913 Sir Po Tha, a rice trader of Rangoon, had the pagoda repaired and regilded.
 The next year, the Society of Pitaka Stone Inscriptions gave an iron gate to the south left open as the carved wooden panels had been destroyed by the soldiers.
 The west gate was donated by the famous zat mintha (theatre performer) U Po Sein the following year, and the north and east gates by the children and grandchildren of King Mindon in 1932.
 In 1919 the hermit U Khandi led the rebuilding of the south and west saungdans (covered approaches).